alfrix/docs/docs/library/pcsx_rearmed.md

 ## Contribute to this documentation

-In order to propose improvements to this document, [visit its corresponding source page on github](https://github.com/libretro/docs/tree/master/docs/library/pcsx_rearmed.md).
-Changes are proposed using "Pull Requests."
+**In order to propose improvements to this document, [visit its corresponding source page on github](https://github.com/libretro/docs/tree/master/docs/library/pcsx_rearmed.md).
+Changes are proposed using "Pull Requests."**

+**There is a To-Do list for libretro/docs [here](https://docs.libretro.com/docguide/todo/)**

+**You can submit suggestions or issues regarding documentation at the [libretro/docs issue tracker](https://github.com/libretro/docs/issues) or in our [forum thread](https://forums.libretro.com/t/wip-adding-pages-to-documentation-site/10078/).**

 ## Background

 PCSX ReARMed is a fork of PCSX Reloaded.
 It differs from the latter in that it has special optimizations for systems that have an ARM architecture-based CPU.
 It also has a dedicated graphics plugin, 'Exophase NEON GPU'.
 It is a surprisingly accurate graphics rasterizer that also has the ability of rendering internally in high resolution at playable framerates on ARM hardware.

 ### Why use this core?